-- Let your natural bent guide you.
-As a writer I love everything literature-based.
+- Let your natural bent, guide you.
+As a writer, I love everything literature-based.
 The curriculum that has been most successful throughout the years is curriculum based on a lot of reading . . . and writing.
-I enjoy teaching it, so it makes it enjoyable to my kids.
+I enjoy teaching it, so it makes it enjoyable for my kids.
 What do you enjoy?
 How can you use that to benefit your homeschooling?

 - Be realistic with your time.
 Because I’m a work-at-home and homeschooling mom, I can’t spend hours each day grading papers and planning lessons.
-Pre-planned curriculum like Sonlight and Alpha-Omega’s Switched on Schoolhouse work well for me.
-There is a lot I can do, but curriculum that saves time equals curriculum I can stick to.
+Pre-planned curricula like Sonlight and Alpha-Omega’s Switched on Schoolhouse work well for me.
+There is a lot I can do, but a curriculum that saves time equals a curriculum I can stick to.

 - Cut out the good things that try to pull you away from the best things.
 Here is an activity that I share in my new book Balanced: Finding Center As a Work-At-Home Mom that could help you: